polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 ## Summary

 A pallet to facilitate enhanced multisig accounts.
-The main enhancement is that we store a multisig account in the state with related info (owners, threshold,..etc).
-The module affords enhanced control over administrative operations such as adding/removing owners, changing the threshold, account deletion, canceling an existing proposal.
-Each owner can approve/revoke a proposal while still exists.
+The main enhancement is that we store a multisig account in the state with related info (signers, threshold,..etc).
+The module affords enhanced control over administrative operations such as adding/removing signers, changing the threshold, account deletion, canceling an existing proposal.
+Each signer can approve/reject a proposal while still exists.
 The proposal is **not** intended for migrating or getting rid of existing multisig.
 It's to allow both options to coexist.

 For the rest of the RFC We use the following terms: